What is Bramble? (Blackberry bush)

-Brambles are a real problem, especially in gardens that have been neglected, growing through shrubs, under hedges, between the cracks in broken concrete and brickwork.
+Brambles commonly known as the blackberry bush is the thorny bush that produces the berries used in apple and blackberry pie and jam, but are a real problem, especially in gardens that have been neglected, growing through shrubs, under hedges, between the cracks in broken concrete and brickwork.

 The speed bramble grows, combined with the painful thorns, mean gardens quickly become no go areas if it's not controlled.

-Bramble shoots grow up to 8ft long, when the end of the shoots touch soil they root and send out more shoots quickly forming a dense thorny blackberry bush.
+Bramble shoots grow up to 8ft long, when the ends of the shoots touch soil they root and send out more shoots quickly forming a dense thorny blackberry bush.

-If your garden is clear of Bramble, Keeping it clear by pulling and digging out young seedlings as soon as they appear, will save a lot of hard work later.
+If your garden is clear of Bramble, keep it clear by pulling or digging out young seedlings as soon as they appear, saves a lot of hard work later.

 The two methods I use to clear brambles.

-Cutting the bush back and treating with Weed-killer to kill the root.
+1 Cutting the blackberry bush back and treating with Weed-killer to kill the root.

 Depending on the herbicide you plan to use it should be applied in the growing season, from spring until autumn, the best and cheapest chemical weed-killer for treating bramble is glyphosate, read and follow the manufacturer's instructions.